Language GANs Falling Short: Abstract

 \section{Abstract}

-\blfootnote{*Equal Contribution} \blfootnote{Corresponding authors: Massimo Caccia at massimo.p.caccia@gmail.com; Lucas Caccia at lucas.page-caccia@mail.mcgill.ca} Training models which produce both high-quality and highly-diverse samples is a central issue of natural language generation (NLG).
-Typically NLG models are learned under maximum likelihood estimation (MLE).
-To do so, teacher forcing is used at training but during inference, samples are instead produced in a free-running mode, resulting in \emph{exposure bias} (Bengio et al., 2015; Ranzato et al., 2015).
-Under the hypothesis that exposure bias is to be blamed for poor sample quality, generative adversarial networks (GANs) have been proposed since these have no discrepancy between training and inference.
-However, many of these GAN variants are validated only by improvement to sample quality which ignores the potential loss of sample \emph{diversity}.
-We reiterate the fallacy of quality-only metrics and clearly demonstrate that the well-established technique of reducing softmax temperature can outperform GANs on a quality-only metric.
-Further, we establish a definitive quality-diversity evaluation procedure using temperature tuning over local and global sample metrics.
+Traditional natural language generation (NLG) models are trained using maximum likelihood estimation (MLE) which differs from the sample generation inference procedure.
+During training the ground truth tokens are passed to the model, however, during inference, the model instead reads its previously generated samples - a phenomenon coined \emph{exposure bias}.
+Exposure bias was hypothesized to be a root cause of poor sample quality and thus many generative adversarial networks (GANs) were proposed as a remedy since they have identical training and inference.
+However, many of the ensuing GAN variants validated sample quality improvements but ignored loss of sample \emph{diversity}.
+This work reiterates the fallacy of quality-only metrics and clearly demonstrate that the well-established technique of reducing softmax temperature can outperform GANs on a quality-only metric.
+Further, we establish a definitive \emph{quality-diversity evaluation} procedure using temperature tuning over local and global sample metrics.
 Under this, we find that MLE models consistently outperform the proposed GAN variants over the whole quality-diversity space.
-Specifically we find 1) exposure bias appears less an issue than the complications arising from non-differentiable, sequential GAN training; 2) MLE trained models still provide a better quality / diversity trade off than their GAN counterparts, all while being easier to train, easier to cross-validate, and less computationally expensive.\footnote{Code to reproduce experiments is available at \url{github.com/pclucas14/GansFallingShort}}
+Specifically, we find that 1) exposure bias appears to be less of an issue than the complications arising from non-differentiable, sequential GAN training; 2) MLE trained models provide a better quality/diversity trade-off compared to their GAN counterparts, all while being easier to train, easier to cross-validate, and less computationally expensive.\footnote{Code to reproduce experiments is available at \url{github.com/pclucas14/GansFallingShort}}